Is Blogmutt A Scam, Or A Legit Freelance Writing Opportunity?

 Blogmutt have thousands of writers who work for them in the US, so I would say you should take negative comments with a pinch of salt before you’ve tried them out for yourself.

-If you’d like to share any of your own experiences, I’m sure my readers would love to hear them.
+If you’d like to share any of your own experiences, sharing them will be helpful to other people considering writing for this website.